Mary-softeng/yolo/explanation.md

 Author: Mary-softeng <marysofteng@gmail.com>
 Date:   Thu Apr 25 14:16:19 2024 +0300

-    Updated Dockerfile in the client folder by adding the instractions to run the application and also created the first image named yolo-client:v1.0 and pushed it to the dock er hub
+    Updated Dockerfile in the client folder by adding the instractions to run the application and also created the first image named yolo-client:v1.0 and pushed it to the docker hub

 commit 2bce7c724bdfac6d1845edcec34c6640da644def
 Author: Mary-softeng <marysofteng@gmail.com>